event-catalog/eventcatalog/website/docs/guides/components/overview.md

 If you would like to **render custom** mermaid diagrams you can use the `charts` prop on the diagram.

 Read [Mermaid documentation](https://mermaid-js.github.io/mermaid/#/) if you want to learn what other graphs you can render.

-#### Support

-You can use this MDX component inside
-- event markdown files
-- service markdown files

 #### Props